 In my case, the pain was exacerbated by a lack of proper handling by my issuer, making for a truly miserable and time-intensive experience.

-At the same time, fraud cases have skyrocketed with claims of identity theft, in addition to cases involving friendly fraud and false claims.
-False claims stem from opportunity, desperation and increased cases of buyer’s remorse as a result of impulse purchases due to the overall increase in online shopping from stay-at-home orders.
-In fact, 52% of US merchants expect their online sales to be higher due to the coronavirus outbreak.
+Fraud cases continue to skyrocket with claims of identity theft, in addition to cases involving friendly fraud and false claims.
+False claims stem from opportunity, desperation and increased cases of buyer’s remorse as a result of the worsening economy.

-As financial institutions continue to adjust to the effects of the pandemic, three critical factors must be addressed:
+As financial institutions continue to adjust to the changing effects from the pandemic, increased inflation and the lagging economy, they should address three critical factors:

 |1.||Evaluate the fraud operation end-to-end from the customer perspective.||Reduce the need for affidavits or include alerts for new spending behaviors.|